 Is double taxation legal?

-Yes, double taxation is legal in most countries, even though it can be financially burdensome.
-Countries are free to design their own tax systems in a manner that they prefer, and many choose to tax both worldwide income of residents and domestic income of non-residents.
+Yes, double taxation is legal even though it can be financially burdensome.
+Countries are free to design their own tax systems in a manner that they prefer, and many choose to tax both the worldwide income of residents and the domestic income of non-residents.

 It’s important to remember that legality does not always have to equal inevitability.
 With proper tax planning and the use of tax treaties, credits, and exemptions, double taxation can often be minimized or completely avoided.